Cefalexin: Society and culture

 It is on the World Health Organization's List of Essential Medicines.
 The World Health Organization classifies cefalexin as highly important for human medicine.

-Names
+Brand names

 Cefalexin is the International Nonproprietary Name (INN) and the Australian Approved Name (AAN), while cephalexin is the British Approved Name (BAN) and the United States Adopted Name (USAN).
 Brand names for cefalexin include Keflex, Acfex, Cephalex, Ceporex, L-Xahl, Medoxine, Ospexin, Torlasporin, Bio-Cef, Panixine DisperDose, and Novo-Lexin.

 Veterinary uses

 Dogs

 According to Plumb's Veterinary Medication Guides, cefalexin can be used in treating skin, respiratory tract, and urinary tract infections.
-Specifically, it can be used to treat pyoderma in dogs.
+Specifically, it can treat pyoderma in dogs.
 The U.S. Food and Drug Administration (FDA) has approved it for use in humans and dogs but not for other species.
 Like other drugs approved for human use, cefalexin may be prescribed by veterinarians for animals in certain situations.

+Cefalexin (Lexylan) is indicated for the treatment of cattle, dogs, and cats in the European Union.